Rs 55.476 Mln Being Spent On Up-gradation Of HDIPs Fuel Testing Labs In Karachi - UrduPoint

 Rs 55.476 Mln Being Spent On Up-gradation Of HDIP's Fuel Testing Labs In Karachi

-The Hydrocarbon Development Institute of Pakistan (HDIP) is in process of upgrading its fuel testing laboratories operating in Karachi to ensure provision of quality petroleum products as the government has allocated Rs 55.476 million funds for the purpose in the PSDP 2020-21

-ISLAMABAD (UrduPoint / Pakistan Point News - 8th Oct, 2020 ) :The Hydrocarbon Development Institute of Pakistan (HDIP) is in process of upgrading its fuel testing laboratories operating in Karachi to ensure provision of quality petroleum products as the government has allocated Rs 55.476 million funds for the purpose in the PSDP 2020-21.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Oct, 2020 ) :The Hydrocarbon Development Institute of Pakistan (HDIP) is in process of upgrading its fuel testing laboratories operating in Karachi to ensure provision of quality petroleum products as the government has allocated Rs 55.476 million funds for the purpose in the PSDP 2020-21.

 Besides, an amount of Rs 100 million would be utilized in expansion and up-gradation of Pakistan Petroleum Corehouse (PETCORE).